 We had cash and cash equivalents of A\$33.6 million (\$23.1 million) as of June 30, 2022.
-We estimate that the net proceeds from this offering will be \$ , based on the closing price of \$ per ADS as of 2022, after deducting underwriting discounts and commissions and offering expenses payable by us.
+We estimate that the net proceeds from this offering will be \$4.1 million, or approximately \$4.8 million if the underwriters exercise their option to purchase additional ADSs from us in full, based on the based on the offering price of \$7.80 per ADS, after deducting underwriting discounts and commissions and offering expenses payable by us.
 We believe that our existing cash and cash equivalents and the net proceeds from this offering will be sufficient to meet our anticipated cash and capital expenditure requirements through the fiscal year ending June 30, 2023.
 We have based these estimates on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 Our operating plans and other demands on our cash resources may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity or debt financings or other capital sources, including potentially collaborations, licenses and other similar arrangements.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
 The impact of the COVID-19 pandemic on the capital markets may affect the availability, amount and type of financing available to us in the future.
 Attempting to secure additional financing may divert our management from our day-to-day activities, which may adversely affect our ability to develop our product candidates.